 The main thing to keep in mind about self-care is that it focuses on you as an individual.
 Not you as a sister or brother, as a husband or wife, or as a friend or partner.
 Playing various roles throughout the day makes room for excuses to neglect your true self.
 So in order to truly care for yourself first, you need to understand you’re doing it for yourself alone.
 This way, by paying attention to your needs and your wants, you acknowledge the importance of your existence and your wholeness to yourself, rather than to others who give you labels and expect you to stick to that role.

 However, this does not mean that good self-care makes you selfish and therefore, can’t coexist with healthy relationships.
 Self-care doesn’t demand you to place yourself on an island by yourself just because it has the word ‘self’ in it.
-Rather, it encourages you to nourish your social life
+Rather, it encourages you to nourish your social life by visiting your parents instead of visiting the cleaners (which can wait for a few days) or by calling your friend and having a good chat instead of working on that assignment which is due next week.

 How To Start Taking Care Of Yourself